MIke199503/SwiftUI_Learning_Part4/README.md

 **Date : 2021 - 01 - 13 :**
     Finished the 9th  & 10th lesson without   problem, In this lesson about how to show Views, we used a new modifier: asymmetry, which allows us to distinguish between inserted and removed animations, and I created a data file named Course, and everything is fine.

+**Date : 2021 - 01 - 14 :**
+    Finished the 11th without problem, In this lesson, we use a state variable to determine which card is selected, and we use a modifier "isdisable" to determine whether a card is displayed

 ## 3⃣️ Catelog：
 01. [<u> Build a SwiftUI app for iOS 14 </u>](https://www.acfun.cn/v/ac17870993_1)
 02. [<u> SwiftUI Visual Editor  </u>](https://www.acfun.cn/v/ac17870993_2)